majacQ/apollo-client/CONTRIBUTING.md

 ### Suggesting features

-Most of the features in Apollo came from suggestions by you, the community!
+Most of the features in Apollo Client came from suggestions by you, the community!
 We welcome any ideas about how to make Apollo  better for your use case.
-Unless there is overwhelming demand for a feature, it might not get implemented immediately, but please include as much information as possible that will help people have a discussion about your proposal:

-1. **Use case:** What are you trying to accomplish, in specific terms?
-Often, there might already be a good way to do what you need and a new feature is unnecessary, but it’s hard to know without information about the specific use case.
-2. **Could this be a plugin?** In many cases, a feature might be too niche to be included in the core of a library, and is better implemented as a companion package.
-If there isn’t a way to extend the library to do what you want, could we add additional plugin APIs?
-It’s important to make the case for why a feature should be part of the core functionality of the library.
-3. **Is there a workaround?** Is this a more convenient way to do something that is already possible, or is there some blocker that makes a workaround unfeasible?

-Feature requests will be labeled as such, and we encourage using GitHub issues as a place to discuss new features and possible implementation designs.
-Please refrain from submitting a pull request to implement a proposed feature until there is consensus that it should be included.
-This way, you can avoid putting in work that can’t be merged in.

-Once there is a consensus on the need for a new feature, proceed as listed below under “Big PRs”.
+Head on over to the [Apollo Client Feature Request repo](https://github.com/apollographql/apollo-feature-requests), and open up a new feature request / discussion issue with your details.

+**Note:** Feature requests and non-bug related discussions are no longer managed in this repo's issue tracker.
+Feature request and/or discussions opened here will be closed.

 ## Big PRs